ivanvaladares/navimi/README.md

 ### Your Route Script constructor

-The fisrt param of your constructor will receive a collection of functions provided by Navimi and the following param is an object composed by all your own services.
+The first param of your constructor will receive a collection of functions provided by Navimi and the following param is an object composed by all your own services.
 You can descostruct this param using the names defined on `options.services`.

 List of function provided by Navimi to your Route Constructor.